This tutorial demonstrates how to take a screenshot in Excel and Google Sheets.

 - Click OK to create the screenshot.
 The screenshot is saved to the Clipboard.

-- Select where you want the screenshot to go – e.g., in a Word document, or on the Excel screen – and then click Paste or press CTRL + V on the keyboard.
-The screenshot will then be pasted as a graphic.
+- Select where you want the screenshot to go – e.g., in a Word document or on the Excel screen – and then click Paste or press CTRL + V on the keyboard.
+The screenshot is then pasted as a graphic.

 How to Take a Screenshot in Google Sheets